ga-wdi-quizzes/week-05/README.md

 Unit testing is when you write code to verify each function/method of your code does what it is intended to do.

-Functional testing is more holistic to ensure the overall experience is achieving the intended desires and that users can do it in an easy and intuitive.
+Functional testing is more holistic to ensure the overall experience is achieving the intended desires and that users can do it in an easy and intuitive way.

+RSpec is unit testing because you create specific cases to test specific code behavior of your methods.

 ```